kaisadia/City-bike-app/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file in the backend:

 `PGUSER`